biaslab/ForneyLab.jl/docs/src/user-guide.md

 ```@example 1
 ForneyLab.draw(q.recognition_factors[:W])
 ```
 Generating the VMP algorithm follows the same procedure that we saw for the belief propagation algorithm.
+In this case, however, the resulting algorithm will consist of a set of step functions, one for each recognition factor, that need to be executed iteratively until convergence.
 ```@example 1
 # Generate variational update algorithms for each recognition factor
 algo = variationalAlgorithm(q)